 The Historic England Archive contains over 40,000 records of wreck sites, documented losses and seabed archaeological features.

-Historic wreck sites in UK territorial waters can be protected by designation under the Protection of Wrecks Act 1973 (1), the Ancient Monuments and Archaeological Areas Act 1979 (2) and the Protection of Military Remains Act 1986 (3).
+Historic wreck sites in UK territorial waters can be protected by designation under the Protection of Wrecks Act 1973 (ref.
+1), the Ancient Monuments and Archaeological Areas Act 1979 (ref.
+2) and the Protection of Military Remains Act 1986 (ref.
+3).

-The Protection of Wrecks Act 1973 allows the Secretary of State for Culture, Media and Sport to designate a restricted area around the site of a vessel lying on or in the seabed in UK territorial waters if he/she is satisfied that, on account of the historical, archaeological or artistic importance of the vessel, or its contents or former contents, the site ought to be protected from unauthorised interference.
-There are currently 47 protected wreck sites in England (62 in the UK).
+The Protection of Wrecks Act 1973 allows the Secretary of State for Digital, Culture, Media and Sport to designate a restricted area around the site of a vessel lying on or in the seabed in UK territorial waters if he/she is satisfied that, on account of the historical, archaeological or artistic importance of the vessel, or its contents or former contents, the site ought to be protected from unauthorised interference.
+There are currently 57 protected wreck sites in England's territorial waters.

 There are currently no scheduled monuments situated in UK territorial waters off the coast of England which are wholly outside of local authority boundaries.

 The Protection of Military Remains Act 1986 (ref.
 3) provides protection for the wreckage of military aircraft and certain military wrecks.
 Administered by the Ministry of Defence, designations can be either as a Controlled Site or Protected Place where access may be permitted but any operations which may disturb the site are illegal unless licensed by the Ministry of Defence.
 There are currently six Controlled Sites and 450 Protected Places (including 434 recorded aircraft) in England’s territorial waters.

 Effect of designation under Protection of Wrecks Act

 It is a criminal offence to do any of the following in a designated area without a licence granted by the Secretary of State: